 Difference Between NASDAQ vs NYSE

-NASDAQ abbreviation for the National Association of Securities Dealers Automated Quotations is a popular index in the Americas and is known as a dealers market.
+The following article provides an outline for NASDAQ vs NYSE.
+NASDAQ, an abbreviation for the National Association of Securities Dealers Automated Quotations, is a popular index in the Americas and is known as a dealers market.

 NYSE stands for New York Stock Exchange and is known as an auction market.
 NYSE is one of the largest markets in America and NYSE is a leader in accrued market cap of the listed companies